shocknet/wallet2/README.md

 ShockWallet is the first wallet to use Nostr based accounts for Lightning Network connections, providing a new, open, and secure way to connect to the Lightning Network.

-ShockWallet also features multi-sourcing and automation, allowing you to connect to legacy LNURL accounts and manage your balances through a single interface.
+ShockWallet features multi-sourcing and automation, allowing you to connect to legacy LNURL accounts and manage your balances through a single interface.

+As a Nostr-native wallet, ShockWallet also provides a sync service via NIP78, enabling a shared wallet state across multiple-devices, like Desktop and Phone.

-Built with React and Ionic allowing builds for [PWA](https://my.shockwallet.app), [Android APK](https://dl.shockwallet.app/shockwallet.apk), or [iOS](https://testflight.apple.com/join/soZAKZWj)
+Built with React and Ionic, builds for [PWA](https://my.shockwallet.app), [Android APK](https://dl.shockwallet.app/shockwallet.apk), or [iOS](https://testflight.apple.com/join/soZAKZWj) are available from a single code-base.

 This is a reference wallet client for [Lightning.Pub](https://github.com/shocknet/Lightning.Pub) and also contains the beginnings of a node management dashboard.